Lapis ran, her lungs filled with cold, her heart filled with hate.

 “Lyet knows a fast way to get here, and Rin agreed to bring Midir and the rest.”

 The royal stood in the doorway, Neassa by his side, Varr a towering presence behind them.
-His other protectors and the people Faelan had brought to the Eaves fanned out around the royal, stern and silent—except for Keril and Klyo.
+His other protectors and the people Faelan brought to the Eaves fanned out around them, stern and silent—except for Keril and Klyo.
 Keril looked ill.
-Klyo looked like a small child who needed to tell her parents she had accidentally let the family pet loose, and a wagon ran it over.
+Klyo looked like a small child who needed to tell her parents she accidentally let the family pet loose, and a wagon ran it over.

 Varr.
-He had a coating of dust and a dark circle with black streaks surrounding it marred his vest on the left side.
+Dust coated him and a dark circle with black streaks shooting from it marred his vest on the left side.
 Tears and rough patches littered the leather and his shirt.
 He always wore a marching shirt, adequate protection against his foes, but the damage concerned her.

-The rats eyed the shrieking and screeching rebels as they scurried over to them and planted themselves against the wall, keeping their small group between them and the rest of the room.
-She had always feared that Rin would see the rebels as a viable employer, drawn to the danger and excitement the organization promised.
-Would he still, after an intimate look into rebellion treachery?
-Had becoming a target for the traitor eliminated that want?
+The rats eyed the shouting and screeching rebels as they scurried over to them and planted themselves against the wall, keeping their small group between them and the rest of the room.
+She always feared that Rin would see the rebellion as a viable employer, drawn to the danger and excitement the organization promised.
+Would he still, after becoming a target for the traitor?

 Lyet stiffly regarded Baldur, her distrust emanating from her.
-She must have met him before she left her mother’s home; her stepfather had several merchant associates from all manner of income levels.
-Of course, he had far more pressing issues than remembering a runaway and tattling to the man she fled from.
+She must have met him before she left her mother’s home; her stepfather worked with several merchant associates from many income levels.
+Of course, the headman had far more pressing issues than remembering a runaway and tattling to the ass she fled from.